Making Tax Digital for Income Tax (MTD ITSA). Are you one of them?

 Digital records must remain accessible for six years in MTD-compatible format, even if the software changes.
 Adequate backups and data security are essential.
 Supporting documents such as contracts, invoices, and receipts should be available to substantiate digital records during HMRC reviews, though full scanning of every document is not required.

-Key Features & Benefits of MTD Software
+Key Features & Benefits of Making Tax Digital Software

 Real-Time Record Keeping